 If you want to buy crypto with your bank account, the first thing you need to do is start comparing a range of cryptocurrency exchanges.
 Compare their features, accepted payment methods, transaction limits, fees and level of community trust to find a platform that’s right for your needs.

-Yes, at the time of writing, it’s legal to buy crypto with your bank account in Indonesia.
+Yes, at the time of writing, it’s legal to buy crypto with your bank account in India.

 Yes.
-If you’re using an exchange that supports instant bank transfers, the IDR you deposit should arrive on the exchange straight away.
-However, standard bank transfers can take between one to three business days to be processed.
+If you’re using an exchange that supports IMPS and UPI, the INR you deposit should arrive on the exchange straight away.
+However, RTGS and NEFT deposits can take between one to two hours to be processed.

-For those looking to buy bitcoin anonymously, it’s worth pointing out that your bank account will be linked to your ID, so paying for your crypto via bank transfer won’t allow you to protect your identity.
+For those looking to buy Bitcoin anonymously, it’s worth pointing out that your bank account will be linked to your ID, so paying for your crypto via NEFT/RTGS/IMPS/UPI won’t allow you to protect your identity.

 Disclaimer: Cryptocurrencies are speculative, complex and involve significant risks – they are highly